 Simply put, CYP-450 inhibitors slow down drug metabolism, making the drug stay in your system longer or at a higher dose than desired.
 This renders a drug more potent than anticipated and can create adverse health effects.

 A really commonly known CYP-450 inhibitor is grapefruit juice and people on certain medications need to avoid it in order to keep their medication dose correct.

 Important to Note: Not all CYP-mediated herb-drug interactions are clinically significant.
 The clinical significance of CYP-mediated interactions can be more concerning in relation to drugs with a narrow therapeutic window (meaning the medication is dose-critical and any change in the dose can greatly impact symptoms and health effects) (3).

 Many herbs don’t act on these liver pathways!
 Available research indicates that, at commonly recommended doses, many other herbs including Echinacea, Ginkgo biloba, Garlic, Goldenseal and Milk thistle DO NOT act as potent or moderate inhibitors or inducers of CYP enzymes (5).

 All this to say, CYP-450 isn’t an issue for many herbs, but it’s important to make sure!

 Herbs That Can Safely Be Taken at the Same Time as Pharmaceutical Medications

-Traffic Light: YELLOW (Then GREEN!)
+Traffic Light: YELLOW (Proceed with Caution)

 I know we’ve focused a lot on the herb-drug interactions that are “negative”, but the truth is there are SO MANY herbs you can safely take while on medication, it’s just a matter of figuring out which ones are a good match and which ones are best to avoid.